aibothedog/Pisun-Editor/README.md

 ### How to create themes?
-By using new feature "Custom themes" we can create own themes
+By using new feature "Custom themes" in preferences we can create own themes
 ##### Theme example:
 ```
 <Name of theme>